 Jack Billy, an IoT writer at Brit Student and Write My X, explains that “IoT can give real-time insights in the fleet’s operation and environment.
-By connecting the fleet to IoT, companies can keep their transport on the road longer, provide their customers with real-time tracking and ETA, and lower costs.”
+By connecting the fleet to IoT, such as with CB radios, companies can keep their transport on the road longer, provide their customers with real-time tracking and ETA, and lower costs.”

 6. Improved Last-Mile Deliveries